hmxmilohax/rb3-pc/pages/english/customs/merging.md

 #### 5.
 At the bottom left, make sure `Encrypt .mid.edat` is enabled, then select between either `PKG (PS3)` or `Folders (PS3)`.
 * `Folders (PS3)` is recommended for RPCS3 users and PS3 users who know how to use FTP.
 It is **much** faster than PKG creation.
-RPCS3 users can also bypass the 4GB folder limit.
+You can also bypass the 4GB folder limit.
 * `PKG (PS3)` is only recommended for PS3 users who can only use USB flash drives to add more songs.

 <ul id="profileTabs" class="nav nav-tabs">